First‑Year Interest Groups (FIGs)

 Led by senior undergraduate or graduate students, FIGs get together for 50 minutes every week during the fall term to discuss some of the big ideas coming out of your courses and future fields of study.
 They allow you to delve deeper into the material, bounce ideas off each other, and meet other students who share some of your interests.

-Why should I enrol in a FIG?
+Why should I enroll in a FIG?

 - You'll get to know other students (and maybe find a study partner)